FedAdapter: Efficient Federated Learning for Modern NLP: Implementation and Setups

-We have fully implemented a \sys prototype atop \texttt{FedNLP} \cite{lin2021fednlp} and \texttt{Adapterhub}~\cite{pfeiffer2020adapterhub}. \texttt{FedNLP} is the state-of-the-art framework for evaluating federated learning methods on different NLP tasks. \texttt{AdapterHub} is a library that facilitates the integration of pre-trained adapters for different tasks and languages.
+We have fully implemented the \sys prototype atop \texttt{FedNLP} \cite{lin2021fednlp} (the SOTA framework to evaluate FL methods on NLP tasks) and \texttt{Adapterhub}~\cite{pfeiffer2020adapterhub} (a library that facilitates the integration of pre-trained adapters for different tasks).
 As prior work~\cite{bonawitz2019towards}, we adopt the parameter server (PS) architecture among the clients and central server.
 At the server side, once job is submitted by the developer, the server initializes the pluggable meta adapter to be trained (through the API of \texttt{Adapterhub}) into the pre-trained model.
 The server also splits the initialized meta adapter into three branches: normal, wider and deeper.
 The wider branch will stack a few meta adapters parallel to expand the bottleneck size of adapter in single layer.
 The deeper branch will insert the meta adapter into one more deeper layer.
 A client selector will sample 3N clients from available devices and shuffle them into 3 groups.
 We now employ a random client selector (default in most FL literature) but more advanced selection strategies~\cite{li2021hermes, lipyramidfl, nishio2019client, xu2020client, wang2021device, lai2020oort, zhao2021quality, li2021sample} can be plugged into our implementation as well.
 Then, the server sends three branches of adapters to three groups separately via MPI (in standalone mode) or WLAN/Cellular (in distributed mode).
 Once receiving the adapters, the clients insert the adapter into their local pre-trained model.
 They fine-tune the model with their own private data.
-During the fine-tuning process, the cache mechanism is used to avoid duplicate computation.
 The trained adapters will be collected in the central server and aggregated through \textit{FedAvg} algorithm~\cite{mcmahan2017communication}.
 All clients run in synchronized mode~\cite{ho2013more}.